Replacing in-tank/lifter fuel pump on a Mk1 Golf

 The the fuel pump cover 'screws' into the top of the tank, creating a seal.
 You will need to turn in slightly - only about 1/6th a full turn - to loosen it.

 It may be stiff and may require a tap with a hammer.
-Use the plastic handle of a screwdriver as a kind of buffer and tap the top of the fuel pump in an anti-clockwise direction.
-Be aware there should be a gasket underneath the cover.
-Ensure this is in good condition.
+Use the plastic handle of a screwdriver as a kind of buffer and tap the top of the fuel pump in an anti-clockwise direction (since the cover is bronze it shouldn't spark if struck with a metal tool, but I prefer using plastic so as not damage anything).

 Rotate sender unit cover